Gabriele D'Annunzio: World War I

 In February 1918, he took part in a daring, if militarily irrelevant, raid on the harbour of Bakar (known in Italy as La beffa di Buccari, lit. the Bakar Mockery), helping to raise the spirits of the Italian public, still battered by the Caporetto disaster.
-On 9 August 1918, as commander of the 87th fighter squadron "La Serenissima", he organized one of the great feats of the war, leading nine planes in a 700-mile round trip to drop propaganda leaflets on Vienna.
-This is called in Italian "il Volo su Vienna", "the Flight over Vienna".
+On 9 August 1918, as commander of the 87th fighter squadron "La Serenissima", he led nine planes in a 1100 km round trip to drop propaganda leaflets on Vienna.
+This is called il Volo su Vienna ("The Flight over Vienna") in Italian.

 Fiume

 The war strengthened D'Annunzio's ultranationalist and Italian irredentist views, and he campaigned widely for Italy to assume a role alongside her wartime allies as a first-rate European power.
-Angered by the proposed handing over of the city of Fiume (now Rijeka in Croatia) whose population, when the suburbs are included, was mostly Italian, at the Paris Peace Conference, on 12 September 1919, D'Annunzio led 186 grenadiers of the Royal Italian Army's 2nd Grenadiers Regiment's I Battalion from Ronchi to Fiume to seize the city.
+Angered by the Paris Peace Conference proposed handing over of the city of Fiume (now Rijeka in Croatia) whose population, when the suburbs are included, had a slight Croat majority, D'Annunzio led 186 grenadiers of the Royal Italian Army's 2nd Grenadiers Regiment's I Battalion from Ronchi to Fiume to seize the city on 12 September 1919.
 Within days troops from other army units joined D'Annunzio in Fiume, who soon commanded a force of 2,500 troops of former Royal Italian Army troops, Italian nationalists, and World War I veterans of the Italian front.
 D'Annunzio then forced the inter-Allied (American, British and French) occupying forces to withdraw.
 The plotters sought to have Italy annex Fiume but were denied.
 Instead, Italy initiated a blockade of Fiume while demanding that the plotters surrender.

 D'Annunzio then declared Fiume an independent state, the Italian Regency of Carnaro; the Charter of Carnaro foreshadowed much of the later Italian Fascist system, with himself as "Duce" (leader).
-Some elements of the Royal Italian Navy, such as the destroyer Espero joined up with D'Annunzio's local forces.
-He attempted to organize an alternative to the League of Nations for (selected) oppressed nations of the world (such as the Irish, whom D'Annunzio attempted to arm in 1920), and sought to make alliances with various separatist groups throughout the Balkans (especially groups of Italians, though also some Slavic and Albanian groups), although without much success.
+Some elements of the Royal Italian Navy, such as the destroyer Espero, joined up with D'Annunzio's local forces.
+He attempted to organise an alternative to the League of Nations for (selected) oppressed nations of the world (such as the Irish, whom D'Annunzio attempted to arm in 1920), and sought to make alliances with various separatist groups throughout the Balkans (especially groups of Italians, though also some Slavic and Albanian groups), although without much success.
 D'Annunzio ignored the Treaty of Rapallo and declared war on Italy itself, only finally surrendering the city on 29 December 1920 after a bombardment by the Italian navy and five days of fighting.

 D'Annunzio (near the centre with cane) with some legionaries (components of the Arditi's department of the Italian Royal Army) in Fiume in 1919.
 Next to D'Annunzio (right) is Arturo Avolio, a lieutenant and the commander of the Arditi's department of Bologna Brigade.